Trustees

 Pauline Fong

-As Chief Program and Impact Officer, Pauline oversees the grants and programming efforts of the Murdock Trust.
+As Chief Program & Impact Officer, Pauline oversees the grants and programming efforts of the Murdock Trust.
+In addition, Pauline leads the Education & Leadership Development area of the Trust's work.
 She brings to this role a unique background of nonprofit and philanthropic experience, having joined the Trust in 2016 as a Program Director and having directed the Murdock Trust Women in Leadership Program since 2017, after over 20 years serving the nonprofit space working with young adults and leaders.
-Pauline is a graduate of University of California, Berkeley, holds a master of arts degree from Fuller Theological Seminary, and is currently pursuing a doctoral degree in Organizational Change and Leadership through the University of Southern California.
+Pauline is a graduate of University of California, Berkeley, holds a master of arts degree from Fuller Theological Seminary and a doctoral degree in Organizational Change and Leadership from the University of Southern California.
 She is a frequent speaker and trainer and has extensive experience working cross-culturally (both domestically and overseas).

 Jill Lemke

-As Vice President for Grants Management and Training, Jill oversees the grants management team and onboarding and training for all program officers.
-In addition, as Senior Director for Health and Conservation, Jill leads grantmaking and programming for nonprofits promoting healthy people and lands, including clinics, hospitals, mental health support services, organizations improving quality of life for those with disabilities, and conservation efforts.
+As Vice President for Grants Management & Training, Jill oversees the grants management team and onboarding and training for all program officers.
+In addition, she leads the Health & Environmental Stewardship sector, overseeing grantmaking and programming for nonprofits promoting healthy people and lands, including clinics, hospitals, mental health support services, organizations improving quality of life for those with disabilities, and conservation efforts.
 Jill has bachelor’s and master’s degrees in biology and has done extensive graduate work in counseling psychology.
 Prior to her work at the Trust, she taught math and science at the college and high school levels.

 Kim Newman